The Silent Ticking Clock: Why Long Nails Are Stealing Years From Your Dog’s Life

 Before we even get to the long-term health consequences, long nails cause immediate discomfort and practical issues:

-• Altered Gait: When nails grow too long, they can hit the ground with each step, forcing the toes to twist and splay.
-This unnatural positioning puts stress on the paw joints and can alter your dog’s natural gait.
+• Altered Gait: When nails grow too long, they hit the ground with each step, forcing the toes to twist and splay.
+This unnatural positioning puts stress on the paw joints and changes your dog’s natural gait.

-• Pain and Injury: Overgrown nails can catch on carpets, furniture, or even outdoor surfaces, leading to painful tears, breaks (headline photo), or even the nail growing into the paw pad (ingrown nails).
-These injuries can be incredibly uncomfortable and prone to infection.
+• Pain and Injury: Overgrown nails can catch on carpets, furniture, or outdoor surfaces, leading to painful tears, breaks, or the nail growing into the paw pad (ingrown nails).
+These injuries are uncomfortable and prone to infection.

 • Difficulty Walking and Running: Imagine trying to walk or run with stones constantly pressing against the tips of your toes.
 Long nails create a similar sensation for your dog, making movement awkward, hesitant, and even painful.